 Aaron has authored several reports, essays and policy briefs examining digital transformation and the evolution of policy and practice in cyberspace, where he has argued for more robust international norms.
 He has edited and co-edited many essay series, including Governing Cyberspace during a Crisis in Trust; Security, Intelligence and the Global Health Crisis; Modern Conflict and Artificial Intelligence; Situating Canada in a Changing World: Constructing a Modern and Prosperous Future; The Ethics of Automated Warfare and Artificial Intelligence; and Space and Cybersecurity in a Contested World.

 As a legal and national security analyst, Aaron has written for The Globe and Mail, The Hill Times, the National Post and the Toronto Star.
 He has also been a media contributor, having done several live interviews with CBC News, CTV and BNN Bloomberg, among many others.
 Aaron has spoken on various expert panels and delivered keynote lectures around the world, including at the International Bar Association, RightsCon, the Data Conference, and the Annual Meeting of Federal/Provincial/Territorial Information and Privacy Commissioners.
 He has also provided expert-witness testimony before the House of Commons Standing Committee on Public Safety and National Security.

-Prior to joining CIGI, Aaron practised law for a number of organizations, focusing on international, regulatory and environmental law.
-He has taught courses at the University of Ottawa, Faculty of Law, and the Norman Paterson School of International Affairs and was previously a staff editor for the Columbia Journal of Transnational Law.
+Prior to joining CIGI, Aaron practised law for a number of organizations, providing strategic legal advice and trial and appellate advocacy in regulatory, quasi-criminal and white-collar crime.
+He has taught courses at the University of Ottawa’s Faculty of Law and Carleton University’s Norman Paterson School of International Affairs.